January 29, 2026

-Would meeting scores of fellow entrepreneurs every year help you keep moving your business in the right direction?
+Would meeting scores of fellow entrepreneurs help propel your business forward?

-Daniel Hakim certainly thought it would, and it proved the impetus for his Club of United Business (CUB).
+Daniel Hakim certainly thought it would – and that belief became the foundation of Club of United Business (CUB).

 “When I got back, I didn’t know that many people and I wanted to grow my network,” he explains.